exekube/exekube/README.md

 ⚠️ This is a work in progress.
 Don't attempt to use it for anything except developing Exekube (or inspiration).

-⚠️ If you cloned / forked this repo, you'll need to own a domain name (DNS zone) like `example.com` and have CloudFlare DNS servers set up for it.
-You then need to search and replace the domain names I use for testing -- `c6ns.pw` and `flexeption.pw` (also `example.com` in docs) -- with the ones you own, and make sure they're added to `live/prod/kube-core/inputs.tfvars` so that we can later point our domain name to the cluster LoadBalancer.

 # Exekube

 *Exekube* is a declarative "Infrastructure as Code" framework for administering Kubernetes clusters and deploying containerized software onto them.
 Exekube offers you full control over your infrastructure and container orchestration while also having a great default state with a *one-click-to-deploy* experience.